London for Less

 1. I stayed at a hostel

 1443939_95068552Hostels and budget travel just go together.
 Go to either hostelworld.com or hostel.com and start researching.
 I like hostels because you can meet people from all over the world.
 There’s a community aspect about them that you’ll never find in a hotel.
-Don’t be afraid to go outside of central London in order to get a good buy, but make sure you’re in easy walking distance of the tube.
+Don’t be afraid to go outside of central London in order to get a good deal, but make sure you’re in easy walking distance of the tube.
 You’ll want to use the tube, a lot.

 1. I spent as little as possible on meals